davidhildebrand/hildebrand16_web/index.md

 ##### **Viewing reconstructions in 3D**

 Visualizing the morphology of a reconstructed neuron benefits from 3D renderings.
 CATMAID includes a 3D viewer for this purpose.
-To begin the process of rendering in 3D, click on the *3D view button*:
+To begin the process of rendering in 3D, click on the *3D view* button:

 ![alt text][Tb3D]